Academic Resource Center

 - helping writers clarify their ideas and reach a clearing understanding of what they want to say

 Located in the library, the ARC is open at two different times each academic day.
-From 8:30am-4pm, two to three academic coaches work with students in one-on-one meetings.
+From 8am-4pm, academic coaches work with students in one-on-one meetings.
 During study hall from 8-10pm, an English teacher is available to offer feedback on writing of all sorts, including expository essays, research papers, college essays, and creative writing.

 Students can drop by the ARC without an appointment, or teachers and advisors may refer a student for required visits.
 Best of all, ARC services are offered to all Kent students free of charge.